hotdoc/hotdoc/documentation/markdown_files/the-markdown-pages.markdown

 * Hotdoc will by default look for subpages in the folder where the provided index is located, so only the basenames need to be input in the sitemap.
-  Additional folders in which to look for documentation pages (but also code samples) can be provided to hotdoc with the `include-paths` configuration option.
+  Additional folders in which to look for documentation pages (but also code samples) can be provided to hotdoc via the `include-paths` configuration option.

 * Links to pages in the doc tree are updated at format-time, in our example